 What does your child learn at school each day?

-Below are the overviews for each year group.
-Further information can be found on the class pages.
+Below are the overviews for each subject.

 Jigsaw is a PSHE scheme of work that we have purchased as it combines Personal, Social, Health and Economic education, emotional literacy, social skills and spiritual development (mindfulness) together.
 It provides a comprehensive whole school approach from Nursery to Year 6.

 Please click on the tabs for specific information as well as the email link to the Jigsaw website.

 The ‘Changing Me’ and ‘Relationships’ puzzle pieces are also linked to the DFE RSE and Health curriculum requirements which became compulsory from September 2020.
 This can be accessed on the link below: